mendix/docs/content/developerportal/deploy/high-availability.md

 ---
 title: "Configure High Availability"
-category: "Deploy and Manage"
+parent: on-premises-design
 ---

 ## 1 Introduction

-This how-to describes the requirements and limitations of using a Mendix app in a high-availability architecutre.
+This how-to describes the requirements and limitations of using a Mendix app in a high-availability architecture.

 **This how-to will teach you how to do the following:**